IAmMichaelYe/packard1/_posts/2022-02-28-pod-meeting-s1w2.md

 ### If you develop symptoms

-If you develop cold- or flu-like symptoms, you will need to complete a PCR test.
+If you develop cold- or flu-like symptoms, you will need to complete a RAT first.
+If you test negative on the RAT, you will need to complete PCR test as well.

 ### If you test positive